ssdorsey/peace-machine/process-notes/BestPractice.md

 * What is the organization of the state?
 * What is the role of the military in the state?
 The police's role?
 * What are the most prominent media outlets?
-* How did the current party obtained the presidency?
+* How did the current party obtain the presidency?

 Answering this types of questions will allow you to start identifying the main actors invovled in your case study.
 It could be helpful during this first approximation to write in a piece of paper the most prominent events of the country.
 So you can make a timeline of the events in the period you are analyzing.